Howard Johnson's: Early years

 In 1925, Howard Deering Johnson borrowed $2,000 to buy and operate a small corner pharmacy in Wollaston, a neighborhood in Quincy, Massachusetts.
-Johnson was surprised to find it easy to pay back the money lent to him, after discovering his recently installed soda fountain had become the busiest part of his drugstore.
+Johnson was surprised to find it easy to repay the loan after discovering his recently installed soda fountain had become the busiest part of his drugstore.
 Eager to ensure that his store would remain successful, Johnson decided to devise a new ice cream recipe.
 Some sources say the recipe was based on his mother's homemade ice creams and desserts, while others say that it was from a local German immigrant, who either sold or gave Johnson the ice cream recipe.
 The new recipe made the ice cream more flavorful due to increased butterfat content.
 Eventually, Johnson created 28 flavors of ice cream.
 He is quoted as saying, "I thought I had every flavor in the world.
 That '28' (flavors of ice cream) became my trademark."

-Throughout the summers of the late 1920s, Johnson opened concession stands on the beachfront property along the coast of Massachusetts.
+Throughout the summers of the late 1920s, Johnson opened beachfront concession stands along the coast of Massachusetts.
 The stands sold soft drinks, hot dogs, and ice cream.
 Each stand was successful.
 With his success becoming more noticeable every year, Johnson convinced local bankers to lend him funds to operate a family-style restaurant.
-Negotiations were made and, toward the end of the decade, the first Howard Johnson's restaurant opened in Quincy.
+Toward the end of the decade, the first Howard Johnson's restaurant opened in Quincy.
 It featured fried clams, baked beans, chicken pot pies, frankfurters, ice cream, and soft drinks.

-The first Howard Johnson's restaurant received a tremendous boost in 1929, owing to an unusual set of circumstances: The mayor of nearby Boston, Malcolm Nichols, banned the production of Eugene O'Neill's play, Strange Interlude in Boston.
-Rather than fight the mayor, the Theatre Guild moved the production to Quincy.
+The first Howard Johnson's restaurant received a tremendous boost in 1929, owing to an unusual set of circumstances: Malcolm Nichols, the mayor of nearby Boston, banned the production of Eugene O'Neill's play, Strange Interlude in Boston.
+Rather than fight the mayor, the Theatre Guild moved the production to the Wollaston Theatre in Quincy.
 The five-hour play was presented in two parts with a dinner break.
 The first Howard Johnson's restaurant was near the theater, and hundreds of influential Bostonians flocked to the restaurant.
 Through word of mouth, more Americans became familiar with the Howard Johnson Company.